ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

             - Jump
         - The goal is to get all the medals
         - These are more fun because they use the Following Pokemon sprites to play here.
 These minigames are more skill based, they can be kinda compared to the minigames in Pokemon Stadium 1 and 2, if you want to dig a bit more there, but remember we are not talking about those games here, only the core games.
-- [UPDATED] Game corner
-    - While present in Diamond/Pearl/Platinum, in the Johto remakes, and only for the NON-Japanese games, the Game Corner was replaced with "non-gambling" game called the "Voltorb Flip".
-This is one feature a feature created in order to not introduce gambling to kids.
-- Multiplayer Avatars
-    - You can select which NPC Trainer you want to be.
-E.g. You can select a Bug Catcher or a Rich Boy
-- Good and Bad Legendary Pokemon events
-    - The
-- Post game
-    - [REMOVED] No more trick house
-    - [ADDED] Enjoy the Underground features
-    - You could get all in-game accesories
-    - You could get all the Goods from Mr. E Goods.
-    - Defeat Charon at Stark Mountain

 ### Generation V